 When you're browsing the web, you probably don't always notice the details of the websites you visit.
-An excellent website has a great design and useful features, but they they may not immediately catch your eye.
-They're so good that they make you want to return to the site, because it works for you.
+An excellent website has a great design and useful features, but they may not immediately catch your eye.
+They're so good that they make you want to return to the site because it works for you.
 How can you achieve this kind of success with your own property management website?
 The key is to design your site for business success.

 Look Connected and Up to Date

 First impressions matter.
 According to Forbes, "visuals are perceived in milliseconds and form a general opinion of your website."
 Your property management website should be aesthetically appealing and engage viewers.
 Look through your site at least once per year to check for overall design and functionality, and regularly check your links to determine if any of them are broken.
 When your website looks competent, you do too.